tichise/bmm150-compass/README.md

 # bmm150-compass
 This wrapper is designed to simplify the use of the m5stack/M5_BMM150 library.
 The BMM150 is a digital geomagnetic sensor by Bosch, compatible with M5Stack modules.
-This wrapper class streamlines the initialization of the geomagnetic sensor, reading of data, and the calibration process, making it easier to use in Arduino sketches.
+This wrapper streamlines the initialization of the geomagnetic sensor, reading of data, and the calibration process, making it easier to use in Arduino sketches.

 ## Key Features:
 - Initialization and Setup: Initiates and configures the BMM150 sensor via I2C communication.
 Offers options to customize the sensor's operational modes and settings.